 Donate to the CCC relief fund in USD:

-For other options to donate to organizations on the ground, have a look here.
+For other options to donate, have a look here.